metaplex-foundation/docs/docs/auction-house/faq.md

 :::warning

 The Auction House can only sell it for 0 if you sign the transaction with your key, but currently it can sell it for an arbitarily low price, e.g. 1 lamport.
-It is important to only list of with Auction Houses you trust.
+It is important to only list with Auction Houses you trust.

 :::